soph-dec/documentation/filewriter_v2/README.md

 ## File Structure

-A FileWriter V2 file is structured into the following (HDF5) groups:
+A FileWriter file following the `"hdf5 nexus v2024.2 nxmx"` format is structured into the following (HDF5) groups:

 ```
 /